storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 What if Leonard and Tony acquire a system that can intercept the paging messages?
 This needs someone who can set it up.
 And I doubt it's legal to intercept communications like this.
 Information Privacy Laws say something like 'Information collected by an individual can't be disclosed to other organizations or individuals unless specifically allowed by law or by consent of the individual.'

 The story is beginning to take on substance; we can start to visualize some scenes.
 In fact, if a plot point occurs to you,  there's no reason not to add it, now or at any time.
-Stories are conceived through a process of accumulation, and one of StoryBuilder's strong points is that you can collect whatever pieces fit as you find them.
+Stories are conceived through a process of accumulation, and one of StoryCAD's strong points is that you can collect whatever pieces fit as you find them.
 But before we start plotting let's continue with the problems.

 Character traits are also a means of achieving conflict.
 Many stories don't have enough built-in conflict, which leads to contrived plots.
 But conflict isn't necessarily limited to the interplay of protagonist and antagonist.
 We can create conflict by giving Tony a trait which clashes with Leonard's.
 The opposite of impulsiveness isn't necessarily caution, though.
 Going back to the Inner Traits tab on Tony's record, we select Thoughtful from the Shrewdness trait: